ocaml/dune/doc/dev/rev-store.md

 be used to construct any revisions out of the bare repository anyway.

-Thus every source that is added to the revision store as a remote that tracks the default branch (or, if a branch is specified explicitely, then that branch) and fetched, thus storing the required revisions in the revision store.
+Thus every source that is added to the revision store as a remote that tracks the default branch (or, if a branch is specified explicitly, then that branch) and fetched, thus storing the required revisions in the revision store.

 The implementation of these features is a mix of calling the `git` binary and